Skip to main content

 🌿 Companions Thyme, Rosemary, Beans

-Summer savory (Satureja hortensis) and winter savory (Satureja montana) taste related but not the same.
+Summer savory and winter savory taste related but not the same.
 Both share a peppery, herbal character distinct from thyme or oregano - the flavor traditionally paired with beans throughout central European and Provençal cooking.
-Winter savory is the perennial member: woodier, more resinous, sharper, and more intense than the annual summer type.
-It grows as a low, somewhat shrubby perennial that’s partially evergreen in zones 6-9, providing fresh herb through mild winters when most annual herbs are gone.
+Winter savory (Satureja montana) is the perennial member: woodier, more resinous, sharper, and more intense than the annual summer type (S. hortensis).
+It grows as a low, somewhat shrubby perennial that’s partially evergreen in mild winters, providing fresh herb through months when most annual herbs are gone.

-Satureja montana is a woody sub-shrub in the mint family (Lamiaceae), native to southern Europe and the Mediterranean.
+Satureja montana is a woody sub-shrub in the mint family (Lamiaceae), native to rocky hillsides and limestone outcrops of southern Europe and the Mediterranean basin.
 It grows 6-15 inches tall with narrow, dark green, slightly leathery leaves and small pale lavender to white flowers in summer.
-The stems become woody at the base in established plants; the current season’s growth is where the best herb harvest comes from.
+Stems become woody at the base in established plants; the current season’s new growth carries the highest flavor concentration.

-The comparison to summer savory (S. hortensis) is useful for growers who have experience with one or the other:
+The comparison to summer savory is useful for growers who know one but not the other:

 Leaf textureLeathery, slightly stiffSoft, more delicate